How to Pack a Cooler like a Pro

 Nobody talks about this, but properly sizing your cooler is perhaps the most important factor when it comes to cooler performance.
 We will get into this in more detail a little later, but for optimal performance, your cooler should have an ice-to-content ratio of at least 2:1.

-If you want a premium brand cooler, but due to sticker shock decide to opt for a smaller model, you will inevitably find yourself shortchanging the ice—and in doing so, ruin any performance advantage you might have gained.
+If you want a premium-brand cooler but, due to sticker shock, decide to opt for a smaller model, you will inevitably find yourself shortchanging the ice—and in doing so, ruining any performance advantage you might have gained.

 We recommend getting a cooler slightly larger than you think (you can always fill the extra space with ice).
 But you don’t want to have to cut back on food to keep the ice ratio in line.